crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/FormContainer.rst

    Submit all widgets.

-   :throws InvalidDatatypeException: the invalid datatype exception
+   :throws InvalidDatatypeException: if any of the widgets contains invalid data

 submitWidget
 ^^^^^^^^^^^^